-Please complete and return to a Personnel Policy committee member.
+Please complete and return to a Personnel Policy committee ee member.
+Name Date Do you owe days to the Sick Leave Bank?

-Name Date

-Do you owe days to the Sick Leave Bank?
 If so, how many?
 How many Sick Days do you wish to donate?

-Employee Signature

-For Bookkeeper O Only

-days will be transferred from the above named in dividual to the Sick Leave Bank.
+Employee Signature For Bookkeeper Only Days will be transferred from the above named in • Days will be transferred from the above framed in dividual to the Sick Leave Dank.